Recognizing Interval Bigraphs by Forbidden Patterns: Correctness of lines 4--12

-We consider what happens when a circuit is formed during the execution of Step 2 of our algorithm; our goal is to prove that in such a case $H$ contains an exobiclique and hence is not an interval bigraph.
-Note that we only get to Step 2 if $H^+$ has no self-coupled components, so we do not need to explicitly make this assumption.
+We consider what happens when a circuit is formed during the execution of lines 4--12 of our algorithm; our goal is to prove that in such a case $H$ contains an exobiclique and hence is not an interval bigraph.
+Note that we only get to lines 4--12 if $H^+$ has no self-coupled components, so we do not need to explicitly make this assumption.

 \begin{lemma} Let $S_1$ and $S_2$ be two components in $D$ and $D$ does not have a circuit.
-Suppose $(y,y') \in S_1^*$, and $(z,z') \in S_2^*$ where $y,y'$ have the same color and $yz',y'z$ are edges of $H$.
+Suppose $(y,y') \in N^+[S_1]$, and $(z,z') \in N^+[S_2]$ where $y,y'$ have the same color and $yz',y'z$ are edges of $H$.
 Then $yz,y'z'$ are edges of $H$. \end{lemma} \pf For contradiction suppose $y'z'$ is not an edge of $H$.
 Now $(z,z') \rightarrow (y',z') \rightarrow (y',y)$.
-Now by skew symmetry property there exist $(w,w') \in S'_1$ such that $(y',y) \rightarrow (w,w')$ and by definition of $S_2^*$ there exists $(v,v') \in S_2$ such that $(v,v') \rightarrow (z,z')$.
+Now by skew symmetry property there exist $(w,w') \in S'_1$ such that $(y',y) \rightarrow (w,w')$ and by definition of $N^+[S_2]$ there exists $(v,v') \in S_2$ such that $(v,v') \rightarrow (z,z')$.
 Thus there exists a path in $H^+$ from vertex $(v,v')$ in $S_2$ to vertex $(w,w')$ in $S'_1$.
 By Corollary \ref{source-sinkap} and Lemma \ref{length_in_condensation} this happens only if $S_2=S'_1$.
 But this is a contradiction since it would imply that both $S_1$ and $S'_1$ are in $D$.
 By similar argument $zy$ is an edge of $H$.